 ■ A 'maze of beauty' that changes expression in each room

-Transitioning from the heavy 'Japanese' history experienced in the storehouses of Kitakata and the samurai residences of Yonezawa, one immerses in the elegant 'Western' romance by the shores of Lake Inawashiro.
-It highlights the contrast of the journey, providing an exquisite space that satisfies adult intellectual curiosity and aesthetic sensibility.
+- Contrast of travel: Transitioning from the heavy 'Japanese' history experienced in Aizu and Yonezawa, to immersing in the elegant 'Western' romance by Lake Inawashiro.
+It is an exquisite space that enriches the travel experience and satisfies the aesthetic sensibilities of adults.